cinep10/cinep10.github.io/about.md

 ## Contact

-This site is maintained as part of ongoing exploration into **data reliability architecture and analytics system design**.
-If you are interested in topics related to data reliability architecture, data validation, or analytics systems, feel free to connect.
+Open to discussions on data reliability architecture, analytics systems, and data observability.

 LinkedIn
 https://linkedin.com/in/dwkim-0179083b1